kumikumi/godot_voxel/doc/source/scripting.md

     image.load("some_heightmap.png")
     image.lock()

-func generate_block(buffer : VoxelBuffer, origin : Vector3i, lod : int) -> void:
+func generate_chunk(buffer : VoxelBuffer, origin : Vector3i, lod : int) -> void:
     # ... use image.get_pixel() freely ...
     # ... but DO NOT use image.set_pixel() ...